Happy New Year amigos!

 Here is hoping you have peace in your home making this rosca.

-Rosca de Reyes with Cranberry-Almond Filling with Eggnog Glaze
+Rosca de Reyes with Cranberry-Almond Filling and Eggnog Glaze

 For the Cranberry-Almond Filling: